Skip to main content

 Questions We Hear

-We're a small practice — can we really afford a security programme? +
+We're a small practice — can we really afford security support? +

 Healthcare data breaches are the most expensive of any industry — averaging $9.77 million globally.
 NZ has had four major healthcare breaches in five years: Waikato DHB ($16.5M insurance claim), Mercury IT (14,500 coronial files compromised), ManageMyHealth (127,000+ patient records), and MediMap (patient records altered in 60% of aged care facilities).
-Our programmes start at $1,750 per month — less than the cost of a single privacy complaint investigation.
+Support starts from $1,750 a month — less than the cost of a single privacy complaint investigation.

 Our IT provider already manages our security — why do we need this? +

-Your IT provider manages your systems and network — and they do that well.
-But Health Information Privacy Code compliance, Privacy Act breach notification processes, patient data governance, clinical system risk assessment, and Privacy Commissioner readiness are governance functions, not IT functions.
-Your MSP does not write your privacy policies or manage your breach response plan.
+Your IT provider manages your systems and network, and they do that well.
+But HIPC compliance, Privacy Act breach notification, patient data handling, clinical system risk assessment, and Privacy Commissioner readiness are not IT tasks.
+Your IT provider doesn't write your privacy policy or run your breach response plan.

 We haven't had a patient data breach — why act now? +

 NZ healthcare has been hit by four major breaches in five years — Waikato DHB, Mercury IT, ManageMyHealth, and MediMap.
 Privacy complaints jumped 21% last year, with health consistently among the top sectors for serious breach notifications.
-With IPP 3A taking effect on 1 May 2026, every referral and lab result that enters your system without proper notification processes is a compliance gap.
-The question is not whether an incident will happen — it is whether you will be ready when it does.
+With the new Privacy Act notification rule (IPP 3A) taking effect on 1 May 2026, every referral and lab result that enters your system without proper notification processes is a gap.
+The question isn't whether an incident will happen — it's whether you'll be ready when it does.

 How does this help with Health Information Privacy Code compliance? +

-Our programme maps directly to HIPC requirements — from patient data inventory and privacy impact assessments through to breach readiness documentation and incident response playbooks.
-We identify where your current practices have gaps against the Code and build a structured improvement plan that you can demonstrate to the Privacy Commissioner if needed.
+Our work maps directly to HIPC — from patient data inventory and privacy impact assessments through to breach readiness and incident response plans.
+We identify the gaps against the Code and build a clear improvement plan you can demonstrate to the Privacy Commissioner if needed.